'I carry my heart in a rucksack'

 The 24-year-old, from Bicester, is now one of two people in the UK with an artificial heart.

-She carries it in a rucksack and is now returning to study at Oxford University - with her parents, who are on standby in case the 7kg machine stops.
+She carries it in a rucksack and is now returning to Oxford University - with her parents, who are on standby in case the 7kg machine stops.

 -